SEO for Industrial Companies: A 7-Step Guide to Creating Content That Gets Found by the Right People

 Also, avoid duplicate content.
 All content should be original to your website, and to any particular page.
 Duplicate content is essentially disregarded, therefore giving you little to no credit for rankable content.
 There are a few instances where it makes sense to repeat content, but in those cases you should always use the canonical link element to clear up any confusion as to which page is the original.

-Here are the three primary parts of an SEO-optimized article:
+Here are the three primary parts of an SEO-driven content article:

 Introduction